El Paso County Coliseum: Disputed capacity

 Enrique D Aguilar, fire public information officer, said no special permission was given by the Fire Department, and the Coliseum had about 6,500 people in it during the president's rally — at capacity, but well within its standard allowance.

-A United States Department of Transportation case study of case study of PSEs in the El Paso metropolitan area dated August 2008 classifies the Coliseum as a "specially designed facility with event days generating crowds of more than 10,000 people."
+A United States Department of Transportation case study of PSEs in the El Paso metropolitan area dated August 2008 classifies the Coliseum as a "specially designed facility with event days generating crowds of more than 10,000 people."
 It states that the Coliseum "is a 5,250-seat multi-purpose arena in El Paso.
 The Coliseum opened in 1942 and can be adapted to seat up to 11,000 for concerts."